-The theme of Noise Action Week 2016 is reducing the impact of noise in our neighbourhoods.
+The theme of Noise Action Week 2017 is reducing the impact of noise in neighbourhoods.
 Government research published in 2014 showed we are now more bothered by noise than we were ten years ago.
-It’s not clear whether this is because we are noisier or less tolerant – but whatever the reason persistent exposure to unwanted noise can affect our health and well-being – whether it be through disturbed sleep or the inability to relax at home.
-The kind of noise that bothers people depends where they live – in rural districts barking dogs can be big problem – in densely populated towns and cities loud parties or noise in the street disturb neighbours, as well as venues like pubs and clubs.
-Below are some noise themes for you to consider:
+It’s not clear whether this is because we’re noisier or less tolerant – but whatever the reason persistent exposure to unwanted noise affects our health and well-being – through disturbed sleep and prevenint us relaxing at home.
+Sources of noise problems depend where you live – in rural areas barking dogs can be big problem and in more densely populated towns and cities pubs and clubs, parties or noise in the street are most likely to cause annoyance.
+Below are suggested themes to fit Noise Action Week where you live or work:

 Noise and housing

-Landlords and housing managers – Short term tenants are less likely to know their neighbours or become part of their communities.
-This means they can be less considerate of surroundings and neighbours they don’t have the time or motivation to get to know.
+Landlords and housing managers – Short term tenants are less likely to know their neighbours or become part of communities.
+This means they can be less considerate of surroundings and neighbours.
 Poor sound insulation and layout of properties also makes noise problems worse – for example where a living room or kitchen is above or next to a neighbours’ bedroom.
 Landlords and housing managers can use Noise Action Week to talk to tenants about being considerate neighbours.
-Also housing providers must consider how noise problems can be reduced in properties by a ensuring noisy and quiet rooms don’t adjoin and sound insulation is adequate – especially when developing new HMOs.
+Also housing providers must consider how noise problems can be reduced in properties by a ensuring noisy and quiet rooms don’t adjoin and sound insulation is adequate – especially when developing new homes.

-Students – University cities and towns tend to have neighbourhoods with a large number of shared student accommodation mixed with permanent residents.
-Problems arise where lifestyles conflict, and young people living in what they percieve to be a ‘student neighbourhood’ forget that families, people who sleep at night and get up for work and older people are their neighbours.
+Students – University cities and towns tend to have neighbourhoods where shared student accommodation is mixed with permanent residents.
+Problems arise where lifestyles conflict, and young people living in what they percieve to be a ‘student neighbourhood’ forget families, people who sleep at night and get up for work and older people are their neighbours.
 Noise Action Week is a great opportunity to focus local debate around managing noise from student properties, improving community relations and launching or highlighting initiatives.
-For example, in Brighton and Hove tighter regulation on Houses in Multiple Occupation (HMOs) have been introduced to manage noise and other impacts and improve the quality of rented housing.
+For example, in Brighton and Hove tighter regulation on Houses in Multiple Occupation (HMOs) have been progressively introduced to manage noise and other impacts and improve the quality of rented housing.
 In some cities universities and students’ unions run campaigns – like the Solent University Keep Quiet Campaign – encouraging students to keep the noise down.